RiverLikesMath/academic-starter-blog/content/post/why-people-hate-math/index.md

 *This is the second post in a series on why I like math.
 The first post is [here.](post/why-i-love-math)*

+Not too long ago, I put out a call to my friends who dislike math.
+Everyone who knows me knows I love math, but I wanted to hear from people who don't.
+I got a lot of responses.

+There's a lot of people out there who struggle with math.
+There's a lot of people who chose college degrees, jobs, careers just so they wouldn't have to every take another math class.
+I work with a lot of people who hate math.
+So, the question is, why?

+I've been thinking about that question for a long time - fifteen years, now.
+The more I think about it, the more I learn.
+There isn't one reason that people hate math.
+There are so, so many.
+It could fill a book.
+I might write that book one daay.

+I'm not one of those people.
+I love math.
+I always have.
+The first time I worked with a student who hated math, fifteen years ago, it shocked me.
+I think math is beautiful, an opportunity to be creative and have fun.
+Is that how you see it?
+Is that how most people see it?

+So many people see math, and they think drudgery, boredom, confusion, fear.
+I've helped hundreds of students learn to love math, but it's usually a slow process.
+People are skeptical, at first, that math is something that we can enjoy.
+I have to teach carefully, with a lot of patience, point out students' successes, normalize their mistakes, and let my own joy spread to my students.

+So, why?

+**Every student is different.
+But Every student needs different things.
+A lot of students don't get what they need.**

+The brain is a wonderful, complicated, amazing thing.
+Every :brain is unique.
+Schools - especially when our parents were young - didn't always recognize this.
+I've heard stories of girls who were treated worse than boys, students with disabilities who were belittled and ignored, students who like to discuss and debate being told to be quiet.

+One particularly heartbreaking story I hear over and over: someone's struggling with math, and an adult in their life says "maybe math just isn't for you."
+Math is for everybody, but we have this idea that there are math people and there's everyone else.
+That couldn't be further from the truth.

+You can be you and still be good at math.
+You may not be able to do it exactly the same way everyone else does, but there's so many right ways to do math.
+When I was in college, I had a friend
+**Teachers are really important**
+When I was in first grade, we had an art teacher.
+Every week, she would pick one student who made the best drawing, and give them a sticker.
+Every kid in that class got one of those stickers except for me.
+At that moment, when I was 6 years old, I decided I was bad at art.
+I believed it until I was 30.

+Teachers *matter*.
+Kids trust teachers.
+Kids absorb what teachers say.
+WHen I put out my call for

 A lot of people are afraid of math.
 They don't like it, it just went over their heads when they were a kid, it was fun until it wasn't.
 I've had students tell me, "just get me through this class so I don't have to take math anymore."
 So, the question is, why?

 I'm not the only person to ask this question.
 Arushi Lohia of the India Times hates math enough to [write a post about it](https://www.indiatimes.com/lifestyle/here-are-9-reasons-why-people-hate-mathematics-361567.html).
 Phys.org has [an excellent writeup](https://phys.org/news/2017-10-people-maths.html) from someone who loves it.
 In their words: